nicolasdominguez12/mechanical-design-projects/hydraulic-pump/README.md

 Mechanical design project developed in SolidWorks.

 Objective:
-Design a hydraulic pumpp with focus on design and manufacturability.
+Design a hydraulic pump with focus on design and manufacturability.

 Scope:
 - Parametric CAD model